top of page

 A wide-brimmed hat and sunglasses are great for daytime protection, and comfortable walking shoes are essential if your family plans to take part in any bush walks.
 Don’t forget a good pair of binoculars for the little adventurers in your family—there’s nothing quite like the thrill of spotting wildlife up close, and it will make them feel part of the adventure!
 A camera or smartphone is also key for capturing those special safari moments, but remember to pack extra batteries or portable chargers, as lodges may have limited access to charging points during the day.

-And don't forget swimswear as many luxury family lodges have shared pools or private pools, depending on your choice.
+It gets cold early in the morning and late at night so pack a fleece and a waterproof jacket.
+And don't forget swimswear as many luxury family lodges have shared pools or private pools, depending on your booking.

 Choosing the Right Safari Lodge for Families